LoganDark/fabric-command-hider/README.md

 ## Warning

-This mod relies on [the **next** version of Fabric Loader]( https://github.com/FabricMC/fabric-loader/pull/630) to be able to mix into Brigadier, and therefore will not work on real servers until it is fully released.
-The mod itself works, but the loader is not ready yet.
+This mod relies on [Fabric Loader 0.14.0]( https://github.com/FabricMC/fabric-loader/pull/630) to be able to mix into Brigadier, and therefore will not work on earlier versions.
 Installing this mod on a loader with no support will simply have no effect.
-0.13.4 or 0.14.0 will come with support for this out of the box.
+0.14.0 is the first version with support for this out of the box.

-When the changes are finally released, this section will be replaced by another warning that Command Hider only works on very recent versions of Fabric Loader.
-For now, it only works on an **unreleased** version.

 ## Usage